Zero-AB/IOS-GPS-Calculator/README.md

-# Assignment 1
+# Assignment 1 created in University
-This application is for a gpa calculator
+This application is for a gpa calculator using swift for iphone devices.